EYH0602/gunrock_web/README.md

 library routines, read the man pages for the pthread version of these same routines.
-To initialize your mutex and condition variables, assign them to the `PTHREAD_MUTEX_INITIALIZER` and `PTHREAD_COND_INITIALIZER` macros and you'll get initialized mutex and conidition variables.
+To initialize your mutex and condition variables, assign them to the `PTHREAD_MUTEX_INITIALIZER` and `PTHREAD_COND_INITIALIZER` macros and you'll get initialized mutex and condition variables.

 ## Key files
 To make this server multithreaded, you're going to need to modify the main `gunrock.cpp` file and potentially `FileService.cpp`.
 You'll need to modify these files so that client requests are handled by a pool of threads with some priority logic to handle high priority files first.
 See the project README for more details.